 Health and Welfare Benefits.
-Our named executive officers are eligible to participate in all of our employee benefit plans, including our medical, dental, vision, life and disability insurance plans and commuting benefits plan, in each case, on the same basis as other employees to the statutorily prescribed annual limit, equal to \$18,500 in 2018, and to have the amount of such reduction contributed to the 401(k) plan.
-Participants who will turn age 50 in 2018 are also eligible to make "catch-up" contributions, which in 2018 may be up to an additional \$6,000 above the statutory limit.
+Our named executive officers are eligible to participate in all of our employee benefit plans, including our medical, dental, vision, life and disability insurance plans and commuting benefits plan, in each case, on the same basis as other employees.

+401(k) Plan.
+We maintain a 401(k) plan that is intended to qualify under Section 401(k) of the Internal Revenue Service Code of 1986, as amended, or the Internal Revenue Code.
+In general, all of our employees, including our named executive officers, are eligible to participate in the 401(k) plan.
+Under the 401(k) plan, employees may elect to reduce their current compensation by up to the statutorily prescribed annual limit, equal to \$19,000 in 2019, and to have the amount of such reduction contributed to the 401(k) plan.
+Participants who will turn age 50 in 2019 are also eligible to make "catch-up" contributions, which in 2019 may be up to an additional \$6,000 above the statutory limit.
 We currently match 50% of an employee's 401(k) contributions up to a maximum of 3% of the participant's compensation.
 Matching contributions are 100% vested immediately.
 Matching contributions made to each of our named executive officers are included in the "Summary Compensation Table" below.